 Classification During Pregnancy

 Diabetes is the most common medical complication of pregnancy.
-Women can be separated into those who were ...
+Women can be separated into those who were known to ...